 Margaret L. Kripke PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Kripke talks about Dr. Charles LeMaistre and Dr. John Mendelsohn.
+In this chapter, Dr. Kripke talks about Dr. Charles LeMaistre and Dr. John Mendelsohn.
 She notes that Dr. LeMaistre's greatest contribution may be the creation of the Department of Cancer Prevention, then goes on to discuss the leadership style of Dr. Mendelsohn, with whom she worked closely.
 She describes him as a consensus builder, and notes his success in fostering translational research (he is a physician-scientist) at MD Anderson, to the degree that there are more physician-scientists who want to come to the institution than they can afford to hire.
 She then speaks about her optimism that Dr. Ronald DePinho will be able to guide MD Anderson through another "quantum leap."
 She credits the Board of Regents for selecting the presidents that MD Anderson needs as a particular moment, even if the choice at first seem surprising.

 -